martinlynge/bit-docs/content/tutorial/react-tutorial.md

 - Add a [build](/docs/building-components.html) task to a React component
 - Update components in your remote [Scope](/docs/scopes-on-bitsrc.html#scopes) on [bitsrc.io](https://bitsrc.io)
 - Install a component using a [Package Managers](/docs/installing-components-using-package-managers.html)
-- Source a component so you can update it in diffrent project
+- Source a component so you can update it in different project
   - Change a React component from the consuming project
   - Build a component to reflect source code changes
   - Export a component to update the remote [Scope](/docs/scopes-on-bitsrc.html#scopes) on [bitsrc.io](https://bitsrc.io)
 - Update a source component using Bit